aaaaaa123456789/gb-debug-information/debuginfo.md

 This block contains a table where each entry represents a section.
 Each section has a name; sections SHOULD have unique and non-empty names.
+Sections that are overlaid onto one another, with their section kind subfield set to 3, MAY also share a name.

 The table entries have the following format: